addivaku/serial-logger/README.md

 1. the `logging::Level` class which defines the log levels (=severity) and
 2. the `logging::Logger` class which defines the logging interface.

-The logger is implemented as a pure static class.
-You need to assign it a pointer to an instance of the `HardwareSerial` class via the `logging::Logger::setSerial` interface.
+To use the logger, you need to create an object first.
+To enable logging, you need to assign it a pointer to an instance of the `HardwareSerial` class via the `logging::Logger::setSerial` interface.
 If you set `nullptr` (default case), all log requests are dropped.